Vaj (street artist)

-Vaj, also known as Vaj Graff, is a feminist street artist based in Bristol, UK.
+Vaj, also known as Vaj Graff, is a feminist street artist based in Bristol, United Kingdom.
 Active as a feminist graffiti artist since July 2015, her style is similar to Banksy.
 In January 2016, she controversially added legs and pubic hair to the Queen Victoria statue in College Green, Bristol.
 This was removed within 24 hours by the local council.
 Her art has a feminist purpose in an area dominated by men.

 Background

 Vaj is also known as VAJ, Vaj Graff and Vaj DGAF.
-Vaj herself rejects Vaj Graff, claiming the name is used by the media to identify her because it is her Twitter handle.
+Although, Vaj herself rejects Vaj Graff, claiming the name is used by the media to identify her because it is her Twitter handle.
 She said no one calls her that.

-Her identity is unknown, but she is a 26-year-old living in Fishponds, Bristol.
+Her identity is unknown, but in 2016 she was described as a 26-year-old living in Fishponds, Bristol.
 She has a criminal record.

 Art

 Her work uses a style of stencilling similar to Banksy.
 It often features female genitalia that appear on buildings and monuments.
 She became active as a graffiti artist in July 2015, with her early work getting little attention.

-Vaj claims to have started her street art work when she was five years old after witnessing a boy draw cocks in the playground using chalk on the sidewalk.
+Vaj claims to have started her street art work when she was five years old after witnessing a boy draw a penis on the playground using chalk on the sidewalk.
 She went over to where he was and did something similar.

 She was one of several artists featured in the satirical documentary, The Art Bastard Show.
 Other artists in the documentary included Vicky Yentob, Toby Glass and, vegan taxidermist Lily Rose.
 The film was screened at the No Gloss Film Festival 2016.
 She has never had a fine arts exhibit of her work.